Your Credit Score

 If you make a non-Sterling transaction or buy non-Sterling currency, the Mastercard or Visa exchange rate will apply, and you might be charged interest and fees, including a:

+If a monthly fee applies, it’ll be charged to your statement each month.
 If an annual fee applies, it’ll be charged to your statement once each year, around the anniversary of your account opening.

 Additional charges might apply if you break the conditions of your credit agreement.